oscafrica/documentation/about/community-code-of-conduct.md

 ### Being considerate

-Members of the community are considerate of their peers -- other Python users.
+Members of the community are considerate of their peers -- other OSCA members.

 ### Being respectful